Nebraska Cornhuskers: Volleyball

 Nebraska's volleyball program was established in 1975 and has become one of the most decorated in the sport – Nebraska has won more games, spent more weeks ranked number one, and produced more AVCA All-Americans than any other program.
 Head coach Terry Pettit, hired in 1977, turned the Cornhuskers into a national power at a time when the sport was traditionally dominated by West Coast schools.
 He produced NU's first national championship in 1995 before handing the program over to assistant John Cook five years later.
 Cook led the NCAA's second-ever undefeated season in his debut as head coach and soon established himself as one of the best coaches in the sport's history, winning four national championships and producing some of volleyball's biggest stars, including Sarah Pavan, Jordan Larson, and Lexi Rodriguez.
 Cook retired in 2025, assisting in the selection of Dani Busboom Kelly as his successor.

 Nebraska regularly leads the NCAA in attendance and has competed in several of the highest-attended and most-watched volleyball games ever played.
-The university hosted Volleyball Day in Nebraska at Memorial Stadium on August 30, 2023; the recorded attendance of 92,003 was a record for any women's sporting event.
-(Note: The match between Nebraska and Omaha set a world record for the highest recorded attendance at a women's sporting event.
-Some attendance estimates for the 1971 Women's World Cup final between Denmark and Mexico at the Estadio Azteca are as high as 110,000, but no official number was recorded.)
+The university hosted Volleyball Day in Nebraska at Memorial Stadium on August 30, 2023; the recorded attendance of 92,003 was a venue record that ranks as one of the highest-attended women's sporting events ever.
 Nebraska played nearly four decades at the NU Coliseum until moving to the larger Bob Devaney Sports Center in 2012, and has sold out every home game since 2001 across both venues.